C-Accel2019/Glossary/glossary.md

 ---
 ## Knowledge Graph (KG)

-(#kg) A combination of technologies, specifications, and data cultures for densely interconnecting (Web-scale) data across domains in a human and machine readable and reasonable way.
+A combination of technologies, specifications, and data cultures for densely interconnecting (Web-scale) data across domains in a human and machine readable and reasonable way.
 The term knowledge graph itself does not prescribe any specifical technical recommendations.
 The largest publically available knowledge graph is the so-called [Linked Data](#) cloud based on the RDF/[Semantic Web](#) technology stack.

 \[**Used by:** A-6677\]

 ## Open Knowledge Network (OKN)

 It may make sense to distinguish between *open-knowledge* networks and open *knowledge-networks*.
 The first case implies a social structure that provides the means to make [knowledge](#) openly available.
 The second case, in contrast, describes the structure of the data and the mode of contributions to such structure.
-To avoid conflicts with the narrower and more technical notion of a [knowledge graph](#kg), we define an open knowledge network in the first sense.
+To avoid conflicts with the narrower and more technical notion of a [knowledge graph](knowledge-graph-kg), we define an open knowledge network in the first sense.
 An OKN is a network consisting of partners across academia, industry, and the government set out to foster the publication, retrieval, and integration of openly available knowledge.
 Such a network may also foster a culture of opening up otherwise siloed knowledge.

 \[**Used by:** A-6677\]